 - Dual-Use Time - There are many tasks in our daily lives that take up time, but not our full attention.
 For instance, when you are commuting to work, could you listen to a podcast that strengthens the skills you need for your business?
 When you’re cooking the family dinner, could you make some phone calls while your casserole is baking?
 When you have to visit the doctor, could you take a small project to work on during the inevitable wait in the lobby?

 - “Wasted Time” - Even very busy people will admit there are times when they default to non-productive activities.
-The average American adult watches five hours and four minutes of television per day.
-The average American also spends 116 minutes (almost 2 hours) on social media daily.
-While there may be activities that you really want to do, say watch Game of Thrones, the reality is much of our time in front of the TV or on the computer is spent in “default mode.”
+The average American adult watches four hours of television per day and spends almost three hours on social media daily.
+While there may be activities that you really want to do, say, watch Game of Thrones, the reality is much of our time in front of the TV or on the computer is spent in “default mode.”
 You reach for the remote by habit rather than choice.

 Do What Only You Can Do